-Inevitably, the answer to when should you take a gap year is incredibly personal and the real question should be, "when is the best time for me to take a gap year?"
-Everyone is different, so you need to dig deep into what you know about yourself and think about how taking a gap year might affect you and your future.
+Of course, the answer to when you should take a gap year is incredibly personal and the real question should be, "when is the best time for me to take a gap year?"
+Everyone is different, so you need to dig deep into what you know about yourself and think about how taking a gap year and backpacking might affect you and your future.

 - The experience can help you go back to your studies with an added maturity

 - It allows you that breathing space to decide if the subject youve signed up to really is for you, and not something youve taken on as a result of peer, parental or school pressure.
 A year speaking German as an Au Pair may help you realise that actually you hate the language and what you really enjoy is losing yourself in good books and switch to English Literature instead

 - Theres a possibility your parents may pay!